 An Adobe Experience Cloud trigger needs to be created so that you can use it in Campaign.

 Create a new trigger in Experience Cloud and make sure you select the report suite used on your website.
 Make sure you choose the right dimension so that the trigger will fire.

-Refer to the Adobe Experience Cloud documentation and watch this video.
+Refer to the Adobe Experience Cloud documentation.